“Calcutta's the only city I know where you are actively encouraged to stop strangers at random for a quick chat.”

 13. Astor Hotel

 This is the epitome of the colonial past of India, the Astor Hotel.
-Situated close to the Maidan Metro Station, this is a century-year old building that till date has successfully been able to uphold the blend of old world aura and modern day charm.
+Situated close to the Maidan Metro Station, this is a century-year-old building that to date has successfully been able to uphold the blend of old-world aura and modern-day charm.

 14. The Birla Planetarium